Musharraf-Rilwan/Musharraf/README.md

 # 💫 About Me:
 Hi there!
 I'm a passionate web developer and software engineering student, currently focused on building full-stack web applications using PHP (Slim Framework), JavaScript, and modern front-end technologies.
-I enjoy turning ideas into clean, functional code and exploring new tools that make development more efficient.
-Right now, I’m working on a university programme and module information system built with Slim PHP and standards-compliant HTML/CSS/JS.<br><br>Always learning, always building.
+I enjoy turning ideas into clean, functional code and exploring new tools that make development more efficient.<br>Always learning, always building.
 Let’s connect and create something awesome!<br><br>

 ## 🌐 Socials: